gravity

 used with distinct meanings: gravitation to indicate the universal

-force and gravity to indicate a body's gravitational effects,
+force and gravity to indicate a body's

-i.e., to indicate the downward force-per-unit-mass (which amounts
+gravitational effects, i.e., to indicate the downward

 to acceleration) experienced at different positions in relation to